MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/New-MgComplianceEdiscoveryCaseSourceCollection.md

   - `[UnindexedItemCount <Int64?>]`: The estimated count of unindexed items for the collection.
   - `[UnindexedItemsSize <Int64?>]`: The estimated size of unindexed items for the collection.

-LASTMODIFIEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+LASTMODIFIEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DisplayName <String>]`: The display name of the identity.
-This property is read-only.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
-    - `[Id <String>]`: The identifier of the identity.
-This property is read-only.
+    - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-NONCUSTODIALSOURCES <IMicrosoftGraphEdiscoveryNoncustodialDataSource\[]>: noncustodialDataSource sources that are included in the sourceCollection
+NONCUSTODIALSOURCES <IMicrosoftGraphEdiscoveryNoncustodialDataSource[]>: noncustodialDataSource sources that are included in the sourceCollection
   - `[CreatedDateTime <DateTime?>]`: Created date and time of the dataSourceContainer entity.
   - `[DisplayName <String>]`: Display name of the dataSourceContainer entity.
   - `[HoldStatus <String>]`: dataSourceHoldStatus